hheghine/Minishell/README.md

 ## The Challenge

 - Follow the [shell syntax](https://pubs.opengroup.org/onlinepubs/009695399/utilities/xcu_chap02.html).
+- Not use more than one global variable.
-- Display a promt while waiting for a new commmand.
+- Display a **promt** while waiting for a new commmand.
-- Have a working history.
+- Have a working **history**.
-- Find and launch executables (using the PATH variable or an absolute path).
+- Find and launch **executables** (using the PATH variable or an absolute path).
-- Handle `'` (single) and `"` (double) quotes like in bash.
+- Handle `'` (single quote) which should prevent the shell from interpreting the metacharacters in the quoted sequence.
+- Handle `"` (double quote) which should prevent the shell from interpreting the metacharacters in the quoted sequence except for $ (dollar sign).
 - Implement redirections such as:
   - `<` redirect input.
   - `>` redirect output.